-The Inter-Agency Task Force on Israeli Arab Issues provides educational resources and raises awareness in the North American Jewish community about Israel’s Arab citizens and Jewish-Arab relations in the North American Jewish community.
-Today, the Task Force convenes more than 100 North American Jewish organizations and foundations committed to learning and educate about what is often described by Israeli government officials as the most important domestic issue in Israel today.
-We were created to serve as a trusted and non-partisan resource, providing a range of programs and materials to enable American Jewish leadership to incorporate these issues in a manner appropriate and relevant to their mission, board members, professional staff, and constituencies.
+The Inter-Agency Task Force on Israeli Arab Issues raises awareness and ensures North American Jewish communities have access to trusted learning opportunities about Arab citizens of Israel and Jewish-Arab relations.
+Today, the Task Force convenes more than 100 North American Jewish organizations and foundations committed to learning and educating about what is often described by Israeli government officials as the most important domestic issue in Israel today.
+We serve as a non-partisan resource, providing a range of programs and materials to enable Jewish leadership to incorporate these issues in a manner appropriate and relevant to their mission, board members, professional staff, and constituencies.

-The Task Force was established in 2006 by a coalition of Jewish organizations: Conference of Presidents, American Jewish Joint Distribution Committee, Anti-Defamation League, UJA-Federation of New York, New Israel Fund, and several foundations and philanthropists.
-For more information: iataskforce.org.
+The Task Force was established in 2006 by a coalition of Jewish organizations: The Conference of Presidents of Major American Jewish Organizations, American Jewish Joint Distribution Committee, Anti-Defamation League, UJA-Federation of New York, New Israel Fund, the Andrea and Charles Bronfman Philanthropies, and the Caroline and Brian Lurie Philanthropic Fund.

 Stay in Touch